aarontuor/helloMyName/README.rst

 Platform
 --------

-myNameHello is compatible with linux 64 bit operating systems.
+helloMyName is compatible with linux 64 bit operating systems.

 Python Distribution
 -------------------

-myNameHello is written in python 2.
+helloMyName is written in python 2.
 Most functionality should be forwards compatible.

 Install
 -------